Why is the impact of Melanoma important to people in alberta?

 Ultraviolet rays from the sun or tanning beds account for all of these preventable cases.
 Enjoy the sun safely: protect your skin, protect your eyes.

-Experts in Alberta agree that we can prevent about 82 out of 100 cases of melanoma.2 Here’s how:
+Experts agree that together, we can prevent about 65 out of every 100 cases of melanoma in Alberta.2 Here’s how:

 Check the daily forecast for the UV Index and protect your skin accordingly.